1st Marine Regiment (Sweden): Locations

 The regiment took over the barracks area on Rindö where the Vaxholm Coastal Artillery Regiment (KA 1) was located.
 The area consisted of two barracks establishments, one of which the Vaxholm Coastal Artillery Regiment was placed to in 1906.
-The barracks were built after the 1901 Army Building Program after the Fortifikationen ("Royal Engineers") design for the infantry.
+The barracks were built after the 1901 Army Building Program after the Swedish Fortification Corps design for the infantry.
 The area consisted of two main barracks, which was built three stories high.
 In 1941, the coastal artillery also took over the establishment that was erected in 1907 for the Vaxholm Grenadier Regiment (I 26).
-It had also been erected according to the 1901 Army Building Program after the Fortifikationen ("Royal Engineers") design for the infantry.
+It had also been erected according to the 1901 Army Building Program after the Fortification Corps design for the infantry.
 Just like the coastal artillery barracks, the barracks were built in only three floors, which was due to fortification reasons.
 The architect of the barracks establishments was Erik Josephson.
 After the Riksdag decided that the regiment was to be relocated to Berga Naval Base in Haninge Municipality, the move began on 1 January 2005, and ended on 30 June 2006.
 Vasallen AB took over as owner of the barracks area in Vaxholm on 1 October 2005.
 From 1 July 2006, the entire portfolio was to transferred Vasallen AB, which has since transformed the area into a residential area.

 At Berga, the area was originally built in 1946 for the Berga Naval Training Schools.
 The barracks area is constructed after the design of the 1940 Military Building Investigation, and also includes Berga Castle built in 1915.
 From 1961, in addition to the harbor, the area also included Berga Heliport which was erected for the 1st Helicopter Division (1. helikopterdivisionen).
 Both the naval schools and the helicopter operations were disbanded in Berga through the Defence Act of 2004, which was taken over by the 1st Marine Regiment during a ceremony on 3 October 2005.

-Detachments

-The regiment has two detachments, one in Gothenburg in the form of the 17. bevakningsbåtskompaniet and the 132. säkerhetskompani sjö, and one on Gotland in the form of the 32nd Home Guard Battalion (32. hemvärnsbataljonen).